keunwoochoi/residual_block_keras/readme.md

 # Residual block in Keras

 ### NOTICE
+* 12 Jun 2016 - Added option to choose from CIFAR-10 and MNIST.
 * 14 Apr 2016 - `Example.py` is working well.
 * 14 Apr 2016 - Updated regarding Keras1.0